vrutansh/JS-Projects/README.md

 # JS-Projects
 This repository is a collection of small JavaScript projects that focus on fundamental concepts, including DOM manipulation and functions.
 Whether you're a beginner looking to learn JavaScript or an experienced developer brushing up on the basics, this repository offers a range of projects to explore and learn from.

+# 1. Add Friend Project

+A simple JavaScript project that allows you to add and remove friends using the Document Object Model (DOM).
+You can dynamically add friend entries and remove them as needed.
+This project serves as a basic demonstration of DOM manipulation in JavaScript.

+## Features

+- Add friends: Input a friend's name and click the "Add Friend" button to add them to the list.
+- Remove friends: Click the "Remove" button next to a friend's name to remove them from the list.
+- Real-time updates: Your friend list is updated in real-time as you add and remove friends.
+- User-friendly interface: Easy-to-use and intuitive interface for managing your friends.